 Surface and groundwater levels showed mixed trends throughout the District over the last week.
 Most of United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are in the lower 10th to 24th percentile range or lower.
-The majority of the surface and groundwater stations across the KB recorded decreases in water levels over the last week.
-Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 were at 19.42, 16.58, and 14.67 feet.
-The majority of UEC surficial aquifer wells are in the lower 10th to 24th percentile range or lower for this time of year.
-Surface and groundwater levels decreased in about two thirds of the stations in the Biscayne aquifer.
-Water levels are low in Everglades National Park, Water Conservation Area 2A and C-111.
-Approximately three quarters of the USGS Biscayne aquifer monitor wells are within their median percentile range at this time.
+Surface and groundwater stations across the KB recorded decreases in water levels in approximately two thirds of the monitoring stations over the last week.
+Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 19.44, 16.93, and 17.15 feet.
+Most of UEC surficial aquifer wells are in the lower 10th to 24th percentile range or lower for this time of year.
+Surface and groundwater levels increased in approximately two thirds of the Lower East Coast (LEC) monitoring stations.
+Water levels are low in Everglades National Park, Water Conservation Area 2A and 3A, and C-111 basin.
+About two thirds of the USGS Biscayne aquifer monitor wells are within their median percentile range, with most of the remainder in the lower 10th to 24th percentile range.

-In the Lower West Coast (LWC), groundwater levels decreased in about two thirds of the monitor wells over the last seven days.
+In the Lower West Coast (LWC), groundwater levels increased in most of the monitor wells over the last seven days.
 Overall, groundwater levels are low compared to historical averages for this time of year.
-The majority of the wells in the Surficial aquifer are in the lower 10th to 24th percentile range or lower.
-Most of the Lower Tamiami aquifer wells are in the lower 10th to 24th percentile range or lower.
-Approximately three quarters of the Sandstone aquifer monitor wells are in the lower 10th to 24th percentile range or lower, with the remainder at median levels.
-Over half of the Mid-Hawthorn aquifer monitor wells are in the lower 10th to 24th percentile range, with most of the remainder at median levels.
+Most of the wells in the Surficial aquifer are in the lower 10th to 24th percentile range or lower.
+Over half of the Lower Tamiami aquifer wells are at median levels, with most of the remainder in the lower 10th to 24th percentile range or lower.
+Approximately eighty percent of the Sandstone aquifer monitor wells are at median levels, with the remainder in the lower 10th to 24th percentile range.
+About two thirds of the Mid-Hawthorn aquifer monitor wells are in the lower 10th to 24th percentile range or lower, with the remainder at median levels.
 Staff are conducting increased monitoring throughout the District associated with the Water Shortage Warning issued by the Governing Board.
 Figure 1 summarizes current water level conditions.

-Explanation - Percentile classes (symbol color based on most recent measurement) Wells Spri ngs • • • • 0 Real-Time • <10 10-24 25-75 76-90 >90 Not Ranked Δ 2 Low Much Below Normal Below Normal Normal Above Normal Much Above Normal High Periodic Veasurements
+Explanation - Percentile classes (symbol color based on most recent measurement) Spri ings • • • • 0 Real-Time • Law <10 10-24 25-75 76-90 >90 18-6 Not Δ Continuous Low Much Below Normal Below Normal Normal Above Normal Much Above Normal High Ranked Periodic Measurements